dvdred/zabbix-zfs-checks/README.md

 It uses low level discovery rules to create items, triggers and graphs about your zfs pools on linux host (latest debian and centos supported).

-Read MACRO.md to set the Regula Expression Filters needed by this template.
+Read MACRO.md to set the Regular Expression Filters needed by this template.

 DONE
 - bash script to install zabbix custom commands for agent